Orochimarufan/Kawariki/nwjs/README.md

 This (currently) requires `overlayns-static` support (see the [main readme][readme]) to shadow the game's package.json.

+Custom user-scripts can be added to a game's root directory and will be injected when named `*.kawariki.js`

 #### Filesystem case-sensitivity

 A plugin to handle case-insensitive file lookups (`case-insensitive-nw.js`)